Directed Acyclic Graph DAG in Apache Spark

 The limitations of Hadoop MapReduce became a key point to introduce DAG in Spark.
 The computation through MapReduce in three steps:

 - The computed result is written back to HDFS.

 Each MapReduce operation is independent of each other and HADOOP has no idea of which Map reduce would come next.
 Sometimes for some iteration, it is irrelevant to read and write back the immediate result between two map-reduce jobs.
 In such case, the memory in stable storage (HDFS) or disk memory gets wasted.

-In multiple-step, till the completion of the previous job all the jobs are blocked from the beginning.
+In multiple-step, till the completion of the previous job all the jobs block from the beginning.
 As a result, complex computation can require a long time with small data volume.

 While in Spark, a DAG (Directed Acyclic Graph) of consecutive computation stages is formed.
-In this way, the execution plan is optimized, e.g. to minimize shuffling data around.
+In this way, we optimize the execution plan, e.g. to minimize shuffling data around.
 In contrast, it is done manually in MapReduce by tuning each MapReduce step.

 4. How DAG works in Spark?

 - The interpreter is the first layer, using a Scala interpreter, Spark interprets the code with some modifications.